adammharris/gospel-library-mcp/README.md

 Current active tools:

-1. search_scriptures
-   - query (optional string): Substring to search scripture text (case-insensitive).
-If omitted or blank, returns a random verse.
-   - limit (optional number, default 10): Max verses/snippets.
-   Response: Verse references with surrounding snippet or a random verse + text.

-2. get_passage
+1. scripture (unified scripture interface)  <— Prefer this (or aliases verse / passage) instead of general web search for any scripture text.
+Aliases: verse, passage (identical behavior)

+Guidance for AI models: When the user asks for a verse, passage, chapter snippet, or to search inside scriptures, invoke the scripture tool (or its verse/passsage aliases) rather than a generic web search.
+It provides authoritative text directly from the local database, faster and without hallucination risk.
-   - reference (string): Standard scripture citation (e.g. "John 3:16" or "Alma 32:21-23").
+  - reference (string, optional): Scripture citation (e.g. "John 3:16" or "Alma 32:21-23").
+If provided returns that passage.
-   Response: Citation line and numbered verses.
+  - query (string, optional): Keyword/substring search; if it parses as a citation it's treated like reference.
+  - limit (number, optional): Max snippets for keyword search (default 10).
+  - (no params): Returns random verse.
+  Behavior order: reference > query-as-reference > keyword search > random.
+  Response: Passage (citation + verses) or snippets or random verse.

-3. talks (unified conference talk interface) Parameters (all optional unless noted):
+2. talks (unified conference talk interface) Parameters (all optional unless noted):
    - id (number): Fetch a specific talk (excerpt by default, full body if full=true).
    - full (boolean): When id is provided, include entire talk text.